 - Butter and nuts

-You can make easily by using a store bought pie crust, or you can use your own favorite homemade crust.
+You can make it easily by using a store bought pie crust, or you can use your own favorite homemade crust.
 Whatever your favorite way is, I urge you to try this great pumpkin crumb pie.

 Other Pumpkin Recipes